Quality multidisciplinary care

 - Histiocytosis - the department has extensive experience in treating Langerhans cell histiocytosis.

-Treatment and tests performed by the department
+Treatments and tests performed by the department

 - Blood tests – to minimize wait times for blood counts, testing is performed on-site in the department and the results are received within minutes.